montagejs/collections/README.md

 they do not accept an `equals` override and will throw an error if provided one.

-(List, Set, SortedSet, LruSet, SortedArray, SortedArraySet, FastSet)
+(List, Deque, Set, SortedSet, LruSet, SortedArray, SortedArraySet, FastSet)

 ### set(key or index, value)